God the Son (Part 1)

 But how are we going to bless those who persecute us in the future if we are not blessing those who offend us now?
 How can we become mature spiritual adults who bless our persecutors if we remain immature little brats who are easily offended by harsh statements like this one?
 It is time for us to stop being offended by others and start being a blessing to others.
 It is time for us to grow up.

-Posted in Persecution | Leave a comment
+Posted in No Small Dissension, Persecution | Leave a comment

 Looking Past the Surface: Judging Others (Part 2)